 Kitchen

 Your kitchen sink is one of your home’s most important plumbing fixtures.
-So, when it gets clogged, it can be extremely inconvenient to your daily life.
-Kitchen sink clogs also tend to stink because there’s usually food in the sink that’s either the cause of the clog or getting held up by the clog.
-Either way, it’s important to fix the clogged drain as soon as possible.
+So, it can be inconvenient for your daily life when it gets clogged.
+The kitchen sink clogs and smells bad because food is stuck in it.
+Either way, it’s important to unclog kitchen sink drains as soon as possible.

-Because of how common kitchen sink clogs are, many products are available to help remedy the problem.
-You can choose between natural and chemical drain cleaners and many other concoctions and tools to fix your clogged sink.
+Kitchen sink clogs are common, so many products are available to fix the problem.
+You can choose between natural or chemical drain cleaners to fix a clogged sink.
+You can also use other tools like a drain snake.

-You’ve come to the right place if you’re in the middle of a pesky clog and need remedies fast.
-There’s a good chance that at least one of the products you can use to unclog your kitchen or bathroom sinks is already in your home.
-However, keep reading this article for multiple options and instructions on how to use them.
+You’ve come to the right place if you’re in a pesky clog and need remedies fast.
+You probably have a product to unclog your sinks at home.
+But keep reading to find different options and instructions on how to use them.

 Do You Need a Licensed Plumber?